34 Wheelchair Sports You Should Know About

 34. Wheelchair Equestrian (Para Dressage)

-Wheelchair sports don’t stop at the edge of the trail—thanks to innovations like the Extreme Motus all-terrain wheelchair, hiking is becoming more accessible than ever.
-Designed with large off-road wheels, a lightweight frame, and shock-absorbing suspension, this rugged chair is perfect for exploring dirt trails, rocky paths, and even sandy beaches.
+Wheelchair sports don’t stop at the edge of the trail.
+Thanks to innovations like the Extreme Motus all-terrain wheelchair, hiking is becoming more accessible than ever.
+Designed with large low-pressure balloon tires, a lightweight frame, and hydraulic brakes, this rugged chair is perfect for exploring dirt trails, rocky paths, and even sandy beaches.
 Whether you’re a solo adventurer or out with friends or family, the Extreme Motus opens up a whole new world of natural beauty and challenge.

 all terrain hiking wheelchair in Bryce canyon National Park